francisdavey/startup-law/guides/subdividing-share-capital.md

 This example assumes that the company has 100 x £1 ordinary shares.
 Each share will be subdivided into 10,000 shares of 0.01p (one hundredth of a penny) each (10,000 x 0.01p = £1).
 The company will then have a million ordinary shares of 0.01p allowing greater flexibility.

+The members (shareholders) of the company would then pass the following ordinary resolution:

 > That each of the ordinary shares of £1 each in the present issued capital of the company be subdivided into 10,000 shares of 0.01p

 ## References